 If you are upgrading your Husky from an older version of ROS, please refer to our upgrade instructions here.

 Installing Husky Software¶

-Clearpath provides a lightly customized installation image of Ubuntu Trusty Server 14.04, that automatically pulls in all necessary dependencies for Husky software.
+Clearpath provides a lightly customized installation image of Ubuntu 16.04 “Xenial” which automatically pulls in all necessary dependencies for Husky software.

 Download the appropriate Kinetic Husky ISO image for your platform (32 bit - i386, 64 bit - amd64).